PMS Relief Through Natural Remedies

-Obviously, if you are reading this, you’re either a woman who wants to understand why she feels so miserable right before her period every month, or you’re a man who wants to know why some women get so “ferocious” either before or during “that time of the month, ” and we applaud your interest.
+Obviously, if you are reading this, you’re either a woman who wants to understand why she feels so miserable right before her period every month and you’re looking for a reliable form of PMS relief, or you’re a man who wants to know why some women get so “ferocious” either before or during “that time of the month, ” and we applaud your interest.
 Many men go into their “caves” and hibernate as far away as possible when PMS symptoms strike a female loved one.

 PMS: Different Symptoms, Same ResultPMS generally affects women between the ages of 20 and 40, the prime reproductive years.
 It’s called a “syndrome” because it is made up of a group of symptoms that occur together as part of the condition.
 Some PMS symptoms are physical, while others are mental/emotional.
 There are no specific tests available to diagnose PMS, however, there is a list of symptoms that many women report experiencing up to 14 days before the start of their monthly periods.